aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.md

 :::tip
-Since the bulk mode replicates the whole table content into the Apache Kafka topic at every poll, it\'s a suitable option only for tables with limited amount of data which don\'t have any incremental or timestamp column.
+Since the bulk mode replicates the whole table content into the Apache Kafka topic at every poll, it's a suitable option only for tables with limited amount of data which don\'t have any incremental or timestamp column.
 :::